bge-barcoding/ibol-europe-gaplist-app/doc/README.md

 - Reports any invalid line found in the datapackage file (it seems there are none, but there were many in the data retrieved by the API)
-- Can be used to filter data on countries and produced subset of BOLD data
-- Indicates the number of entries saved in the output files and the number of ignored.
-Moreover, inserting the "kingdom" file separately provides additional useful statistics.
+- Indicates the number of entries saved in the output files and the number of ignored entries.

-The latest downloaded and generated files are described [here](../data/input_files/README.md):
+The latest downloaded and generated files are described [here](../data/README.md)

 ### 4. Loading Barcoding data